Andriy Kotska

-Andriy Andriyovich Kotska (Andrey Andreyevich Kotska; 23 May 1911 – 3 September 1987) was an Ukrainian Soviet painter.
+Andriy Andriyovich Kotska (Andrey Andreyevich Kotska; 23 May 1911 – 3 September 1987) was a Ukrainian Soviet painter.
 He was honored Art Worker of the Ukrainian SSR (1971) and People's Artist of the Ukrainian SSR (1982).

 Biography

 In 1931 he graduated from the public drawing school in Uzhgorod.
 He was a pupil of Adalbert Erdeli and Iosif Bokshay.

 He continued his studies at the department of monumental painting at the Academy of Fine Arts in Rome, from which he graduated in 1942.

 He was a member of the Union of Artists of Ukraine since 1946.
 Since 1977 he was Member of the Board of the Union of Artists of the USSR and a member of the Presidium of the Board of the Union of Artists of the Ukrainian SSR.

 Participated in art exhibitions since 1932.
 The most resonant exhibitions are in Moscow (1964), Uzhhorod (1981), solo in Moscow (1983), solo in Trebišov (Czechoslovakia, 1984).

 He died in 1987 in Uzhhorod.